kilometersvi/BlocklyML/design.md

 - Train function (model.fit(train_data)) from Scikit-Learn on the selected model

 ## Hyperparameter Selection
-- Implement a block for Grid Search using GridSearchCV() to pick the best hyperparameters for the model
+- Allow users to choose values for the hyperparameters of their choice to improve the accuracy of the model they selected

 ## Model Evaluation
 - Use model evaluation methods to show users the statistical output of their models